 Welcome to our Service Families page.
-Here you will be able to find information about our Service Club and events which we will be holding, as well as keeping you up to date with the latest news from our Bears on Deployment.
-Information below regarding the use of Service Premium expenditure and impact can be found at: https://gomer.gfmat.org/our-school/service-premium/
+Here you will be able to find information about our Service Club, Gosport Community Hub Support and events that we will be holding, as well as keeping you up to date with the latest news from our Bears on Deployment.

 Support for Children who are from Service Families

 Miss Dee Hall is the representative for our Service Families.
 Should you need to contact her please pop in to see her, telephone or email: email@example.com Additionally, Mrs Vicky Wilden, our Children and Families Leader has an over-view of pastoral provision, provided by the LAPS Team, for children who are from Service Families.

 Finding suitable childcare for your children can be tricky, but there are lots of ways to help you find different types of childcare in your area.
 Gomer Junior do have a brilliant breakfast and after-school club called GClub.
 For information about how you can access funding for this childcare, please visit here.